 Within the limits defined above, as described in the overall investment strategy, the sub-fund (directly or indirectly) pursues responsible investment objectives based on a dual approach: negative screening and positive selection.
 More detailed information on negative screening and positive selection is available at the foot of the sections of this Annex entitled 'To what extent do the sustainable investments that the financial product intends to make, not cause significant harm to the environmental or social sustainable investment objective?' and 'What limiting factors are used in the investment strategy for selecting investments so as to achieve each of the environmental or social characteristics promoted by this financial product?'
 The sub-fund promotes a combination of environmental and social characteristics and, whilst sustainable investment is not among its objectives, it invests a minimum proportion of its assets in economic activities that contribute to the realisation of environmental or social goals (i.e. 'sustainable investments').
-Issuers in which it invests are required to follow good governance practices.
-Very limited temporary investments in assets that do not contribute to the achievement of the environmental or social objectives promoted by the sub-fund cannot be ruled out.
-This may arise due to outside circumstances, incorrect data, events within the companies or updates to the selection criteria, among other things.
-In such cases, the assets concerned will be replaced with more appropriate assets as soon as possible, while always operating solely in the interest of investors.
-More detailed information can be found in the possible exceptions as described in section 1.14.1 of the prospectus.
+Issuers in which it invests must follow good governance practices.